Zack-911/forgelsp/.guidelines/AI_GUIDELINES.md

 # AI Assistant Guidelines

-This document provides specific guidance for AI assistants (like me!) when working with the ForgeLSP codebase.
+This document provides specific guidance for AI assistants when working with the ForgeLSP codebase.

 ## Quick Reference